ImanSeyed/tcp-tun/README.md

 ## Description

-This repository is a learning experience in implementing TCP with C language.
-In order not to get bothered by the Linux kernel TCP implementation, it's over a `tun` interface.
+This repository is a learning experience in implementing TCP stack in userspace via a `tun` interface.

-## How To Run It
+## How to Run it

-You just need to run `secure_run.sh` with bash:
+ To build and execute the project, run `secure_run.sh` with bash:

 ```bash
 $ bash secure_run.sh
 ```

-You can use `nc` to make a connection with the program.
+To establish a connection, run `nc` as below:

 ```bash
 $ nc 192.168.20.10 123